ccb2195-ux/ercot-meetings/README.md

 The public database dosen't have the actual documents yet becuase it would ballon in size, so instead I've made them all text-searchable and I'm linking the user to the download of the original document.
 I'm downloading the documents for posterity's sake, and plan to release a version with everything in it when I get some money and can figure out how the hell that would work.

+## The universe of data

+This db includes ERCOT meeting files from all of 2025, and up to july 2026, though it will build on the first of each month since there is about 6 meetings per month to grab, parse, and upload.

+I plan to eventually go back and grab each previous year, as well as add a date filter section in the search function but that didn't fit in my original time frame.

 **Live site:** [ercot-meetings.onrender.com](https://ercot-meetings.onrender.com)

 **Limitations, Challenges, Future Fixes**